-This trendy trick is often used at spas to help encourage guests to detoxify by – you guessed it – drinking more water.
+This trendy trick is often used at spas to help encourage guests to detoxify by— you guessed it—drinking more water!
 By adding slices of citrus, cucumber or fresh garden herbs like mint or basil to a large pitcher, “spa water” is essentially a fancy name for an infusion.
 As it sits, the water becomes enveloped with a hint of flavor of the added ingredients, making it more alluring to your taste buds.
-The best part: it's SO easy to make at home (plus, it's fully customizable).
+The best part: it's super easy to make at home (plus, it's fully customizable).
 Once you've added your favorite ingredients to your water, it usually takes about an hour for the flavors to infuse and fully flavor the liquid.
 After that, your “spa water” can be refrigerated and enjoyed for a day or two.

 2. Motivate with Nutrition

 Part of water's problem is that, well, it's just water.
 Although water is absolutely essential to your health, it's not very enticing because of its sheer lack of palatability.
 Fortunately, you can make it more exciting by adding bonus nutrition through the use of superfood powders.
-Add small amounts of your favorites directly into your water bottle, like Maqui Powder, Wheatgrass Powder, Pomegranate Powder or even an Essential Superfood Blend.
+Add small amounts of your favorites directly into your water bottle, like wheatgrass powder, pomegranate powder or even an Essential Superfood Blend.
 They won't really change the flavor much, but by making the mind feel like the beverage is “more valuable” (and in fact, it is), you're more apt to finish every last drop, while getting much-needed micronutrients at the same time.

 3. Try Adding Bubbles

 With its refreshing experience, carbonated water can excite your palate enough to make drinking water a habit you crave.
-Whether it's just plain water with added fizz or a flavored sparkling water, these drinks have soared in popularity as of late due to their enjoyable tingly mouth-feel and are good news to hydration-seekers.
+Whether it's just plain water with added fizz or a flavored sparkling water, these drinks have soared in popularity as of late due to their enjoyably tingly mouth-feel and are good news to hydration-seekers.
 One caveat: carbonated drinks like sodas or ones with added or artificial sugars should be avoided due to sugar and chemical content.
 Stick to waters with or without natural flavorings whenever possible.

 4. Use a Calibrated Canister